Building the Alabama Central Railway

 Construction has finally started.
 Plywood supports the yards and industrial areas.
 Subroadbed will consist of splines made from 1x4 cut on a table saw and hot glued together with 1/2 inch blocks between the splines.
 The roadbed will consist of brown board (insulated sheathing), cut to fit on top of the spline.
 I would like to use homasote but it is unavailable in this area at a price I can afford.
 Minimum radius is 29" on the mainline and 28" on the branchlines.
 There will be working interchanges with the GM&O, L&N, and the Frisco.
 The main layout fits in my basement garage, in an area 17' x 23'.
 One of the holdups to getting anything done was a flood I suffered.
 The hot water tank sprang a leak and put over 6" of water in the layout area and about that much over the rest of the basement.
 We had to replace all the carpeting in the downstairs den.
 I lost well over 20 years of model railroad magazines.
 I use these alot for reference, as there is great information going all the way back to the 40's.
 Just because the magazine is old doesn't mean the info or the technique is outdated at all.
 I can't get over modelers who say they wouldn't find the information useful because it doesn't cover their era.

 The layout is operated with Digitrax DCC, and and using their PM-42’s the layout is designed with 4 power districts, although I may make it 6 or 8, depending on the means to purchase more PM-42’s.
+The PM-42's are finally beginning to fail, so it's time to find replacements.
+The current version of the multiple auto-reversing modules, the PM-74 doesn't do what Digitrax says it does.
+On a friends layout, their are two of the PM 74's and they have never worked!

 Here are some early construction pictures.